 Linsay Rousseau is an award winning actor, voice-over, performance capture artist and singer with over 20 years of theatre experience.
 She has trained at Steppenwolf, the Berkeley Repertory School of Theatre, Studio A.C.T. at the American Conservatory Theater, The Rachel Adler Studio, The Groundlings, The Second City, Impro Studio, and with Larry Moss.
 With training in a variety of martial arts and weapons (from East to West), she feels most comfortable with a sword, staff or spear in her hand.
 She is a US Army Iraq War combat veteran and holds degrees from the University of California Berkeley's Graduate School of Journalism and The College of William & Mary.
-She won the award for best female voice-over performance in an animated series at the 2021 One Voice Awards for her work as Elita-1 in Transformers: War for Cybertron on Netflix.
+She won the award for best female voice-over performance in an animated series at the 2021 One Voice Awards for her work as Elita-1 in the Transformers: War for Cybertron trilogy on Netflix.

 SAG/AFTRA, Television Academy, ASIFA, WIF, IGDA

 Linsay is an award winning actor, known for her range and versatility.
 As a stage performer who specialized in character roles and decades of improv, she easily slips into any character and adapts to whatever medium she is performing for.
 As a classically trained singer, she is a master of her instrument.
 While she loves all aspects in the industry, it was her stage experience coupled with being an Army Iraq War combat veteran and martial artist that drew her to video games and subsequently, performance capture.
 Along with the vast story telling opportunities that video games afford, she's the type of woman who can throw a punch, swing a sword, shoot a gun, take a hit and yell and die for hours.
 A true geeky badass.